Last Updated Date: July 11, 2023

-We are Terrible Posture Games, Inc. (“us”, “we”, “TPG”, or alternative first person reference), and we want to thank you for your interest in 3 out of 10 (the “Game”).
-If you are here you have either been directed here through our game or through our website, located at www.310.show or www.terribleposture.com (the “Website”).
+We are Terrible Posture Games, Inc. (“us”, “we”, “TPG”, or alternative first person reference), and we want to thank you for your interest in our games.
+If you are here you have either been directed here through our games or through our website, located at www.terribleposture.com (the “Website”).

 - the information we collect, how we collect such information and the purposes of our collection;

 - how we use and with whom we share such information;

 - how you can access and update your information; and